 - Be vigilant: If your baby comes from a family history or genetic background of food allergies, respiratory allergies, or eczema, he has a higher chance of developing a food allergy than children who do not.
 That isn’t necessarily an indication of a certain type of allergy, though – while some allergies, like egg and peanut allergies, seem to have specific genetic component, it’s also totally possible for a baby to inherit a tendency towards food allergies, and end up with an allergy to a different type of food.

 - Be selective: It’s a good idea to introduce highly allergenic foods early as a way of beginning to build a balanced, varied diet, but there are still some foods it’s important to wait on for a little while.
 Whole milk shouldn’t be introduced until your child is at least a year old, since younger babies’ kidneys aren’t ready to easily digest some of the proteins and minerals in cow’s milk.
 When introducing peanuts and tree nuts, it should be as a paste or “butter,” since whole and crushed nuts can be choking hazards.

 Introducing your baby to solid foods should be a fun experience for both of you.
 Introducing allergenic foods can be stressful, but doing so gradually and thoughtfully can help to take a lot of the uncertainty out of the process.

-If your child does show signs of an allergic reaction, including hives, itching, rashes, congestion, diarrhea, vomiting, or abdominal pain, contact her pediatrician.
-If she has swelling of the face, mouth, or tongue, or is having trouble breathing, call 911 or your local emergency services number right away.
+If your child does show signs of an allergic reaction, including hives, itching, rashes, congestion, diarrhea, vomiting, or abdominal pain, contact his pediatrician.
+If he has swelling of the face, mouth, or tongue, or is having trouble breathing, call 911 or your local emergency services number right away.